kibok90/iccv2019-inc/README.md

 # Introduction
 This repository implements [Lee et al. Overcoming Catastrophic Forgetting with Unlabeled Data in the Wild.
-In ICCV 2019](https://arxiv.org/abs/1903.12648) in PyTorch.
+In ICCV, 2019](https://arxiv.org/abs/1903.12648) in PyTorch.
 ```
 @inproceedings{lee2019overcoming,
   title={Overcoming Catastrophic Forgetting with Unlabeled Data in the Wild},